 Emanuel Kulczycki

-I am a social scientist, currently serving as head of the Scholarly Communication Research Group (SCRG AMU), and an associate professor at Adam Mickiewicz University, Poznań, Poland.
+I am a social scientist, currently serving as head of the Scholarly Communication Research Group (associate professor at Faculty of Philosophy, Adam Mickiewicz University in Poznań, Poland) and associate professor at Faculty of Computer Science (West Pomeranian University of Technology in Szczecin, Poland).
 My academic background is in philosophy and communication, which has driven my passion for investigating critical aspects of scholarly communication.
 My research primarily focuses on the nuances of predatory publishing and the far-reaching consequences of research evaluation systems.

 My new book is available now